What is it?

 Ease of use

 A super quality, cordless device with a decent battery life.
-Use with the LYMA cosmeceuticals or your own skincare.
-Glide the wand slowly over your face, neck, and other body areas, or hold it still for a few minutes over pigmentation, scars & bruises.
-It’s a tad chunky & heavy, but the routines are simple so you can do it as you watch TV.
+Glide the wand slowly over your face, neck, and other body areas.
+Use with the LYMA Mist & Glide, or your own skincare for slip over your skin.
+Or hold it still for 3 mins. on each section of skin or trouble spot.
+It’s a tad chunky & heavy, but simple so you can do it as you watch TV.

-Requires time & commitment.
-Use daily for 3 months on each treatment area.
-Continue for further improvement or drop to 2 or 3 sessions per week for maintenance.
-Do a minimum 15 minutes per treatment area, double it for faster results.
-For pigmentation & scars, hold the laser against your skin for 3 minutes, 5 minutes for bruises, and 15 minutes for thread veins.
+Requires much time & commitment.
+Use daily for 3 months.
+Continue for even better results or drop to 2 or 3 sessions per week for maintenance.
+Aim for 30+ minutes per gliding treatment area for your fastest results, (15 mins. is the minimum).
+For pigmentation & scars, hold the laser against your skin for 3 minutes, 5 minutes for bruises, and 1o minutes for thread veins.

 An impressive muti-tasker to heal, rejuvenate, perfect & fight acne.
 No pain, side effects, or nasty skin reactions.
 Changes are slow & gradual, typically taking 4+ weeks of daily until noticeable, with significant improvement at 3+ months.
 Be prepared to double-up on your daily sessions for faster results.
 For pronounced scars and areas needing extra TLC you may need 6 months of daily sessions.